JayPTucker/React-Portfolio/README.md

 **My Website: [Click me!](https://jayptucker.github.io/)**

 ## 📄 Description: <a name='description'></a>
-**Updated (7/25/20):**
+**Updated (10/9/20):**

-This is an Application that is my Personal Portfolio, but designed using React!
+This Application is a personal Website that is all about me to inform Employers on who I am as a person.
+This site was coded in React alongside Bootstrap, HTML, CSS, and some Javascript.

 ## 📖 Table of Contents:
 - [Description](#description)